hasura/graphqurl/README.md

 Made by the team at [hasura.io](https://hasura.io), `graphqurl` is a curl like CLI for GraphQL:
 - CLI for making GraphQL queries with autocomplete
 - Run GraphiQL locally against any endpoint
-- Use as a library with nodejs or from the browser
+- Use as a library with Node.js or from the browser
 - Supports subscriptions

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)